 The remedial excavation of soil extended vertically until the pre-excavation delineation or endpoint samples were less than the respective SSALs, or until the excavation proceeded as far below the water table as practicable.
-As such, the soil endpoint samples identified one area below the water table where residual contaminant concentrations were in exceedance of the SSALs for VOCs and PCBs.
-The Parcel 1 endpoint sample results compared with SSALs, including the endpoint samples that were subsequently excavated, are summarized in Table 7.
+As such, bottom soil endpoint samples identified several areas below the water table where residual contaminant concentrations were in exceedance of the SSALs for PCBs and/or pesticides.
+Sidewall endpoint samples collected at the Property boundaries of Parcel 3 indicate residual concentrations greater than the SSALs for PCBs (including concentrations greater than 50 ppm), arsenic, lead and/or mercury.
+The Parcel 3 bottom and sidewall endpoint sample results compared with SSALs, including the endpoint samples that were subsequently excavated, are summarized in Table 7.
 A Property-wide summary table of only the final endpoint samples with concentrations greater than the SSALs is provided as Table 9.
-Figure 9 (spider map) summarizes results of all final bottom endpoint soil samples remaining at the Property after completion of Remedial Action, with highlighted concentrations that exceed the SSALs.
+Figure 9 (spider map) summarizes results of all final bottom and sidewall endpoint soil samples remaining at the Property after completion of Remedial Action, with highlighted concentrations that exceed the SSALs.
 Figure 9 also shows the surveyed elevations of the top of the Residual Management Zone C, the area of known contamination with concentrations greater than the SSALs.

-This area of residual contamination on Parcel 1 is below the water table, between 4 feet and 6 feet below the site cover.
-Exceedances of the SSALs in the post excavation samples on Parcel 1 were identified as follows:
+The areas of residual contamination on Parcel 3 are below the water table, between 7 feet and 8 feet below the site cover.
+Exceedances of the SSALs in the post-excavation bottom samples on Parcel 3 were identified as follows: